 Business examples by function

-AI agents become valuable when they are attached to real systems of work.
+AI workflow automation becomes valuable when agents are attached to real systems of work.
 In customer support, agents can triage tickets, retrieve policy, draft responses, and escalate edge cases.
 In sales, they can enrich leads, prepare account briefs, update CRM records, and schedule follow-ups.
 In finance, they can classify invoices, flag exceptions, and route approvals.
 In operations, they can monitor queues, detect anomalies, and coordinate handoffs.

 The same taxonomy applies across these functions.
 A simple reflex rule may be enough for a routing step.
 A model-based agent may be needed for account-aware follow-up.
 A utility-based agent may be appropriate when several actions are valid but one creates a better business outcome.
 A learning agent may fit when reviewers already correct decisions and those corrections can improve the next version.